Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 1 Getting Started.markdown

     Two empty files named _README_ and _readme_ are created in the current directory.

-    _Note_: When running on a case-insensitive filesystem, only one file named _README_ is created.
+    _Note_: When running on a case-insensitive file-system, only one file named _README_ is created.
 If either of the two files already exists, its content is overwritten with an empty file.

 07. Enter the following commands and note your observations: (i) **who** and **tty** (ii) **ps** and **echo $$**

-    (i) **who** command outputs a list of all users currently logged on, showing for each user the login name, tty name, the date and time of login, and hostname if not local.
+    (i) **who** command outputs a list of all users currently logged on, showing for each user the login name, tty name, the date and time of login, and host-name if not local.

     **tty** command outputs the absolute path of the device file corresponding to the terminal attached to the standard input/output.